PvE Holy Priest Talents, Builds, & Glyphs

 These can offer strong alternatives to the glyphs above depending on the content and your approach.

-Won’t be as useful in a dungeon or raid environment where your Levitate is likely to be quickly broken, although you will still get at least 10 seconds of speed out of it. - Glyph of Lightwell
+Although your Levitate is likely to be quickly broken in a dungeon or raid environment, you will still get at least 10 seconds of speed out of it.
+It will also feel great when you have to run a long distance out of combat.

 Extends the duration of your Spirit of Redemption, which is a huge buff to the ability.
 Can be used for some shenanigans where you heal a bunch in Spirit form for free and then get battle rezzed.
 Overall though, it’s better if you’re not dying enough to justify using this glyph.